-Link (a, b) is independent if there exists no link (c, d) different from (a, b) such that $c \leq a$ and $b \leq d$.
+Link (a, b) is independent if there exists no link (c, d) different from (a, b) such that $c \le a$ and $b \le d$.
 Consider an arrangement where the nodes are positioned in the increasing order of their identifiers.

-Lemma 9.
-If a computation of b-Tiara that starts in a state where the graph is connected and contains an independent link of non-zero length, this computation also contains a suffix of states without this link.
+Lemma 9 If a computation of b-Tiara that starts in a state where the graph is connected and contains an independent link of non-zero length, this computation also contains a suffix of states without this link.

 Proof: Let (a, b) be an independent link of non-zero length.
-None of the grow actions create independent links.
+Observe that none of the grow actions create independent links.
 The only action that makes a link independent is a trim of another independent link.
 Thus, if an independent link is deleted, it is never added.
 Thus, to prove the lemma it is sufficient to show that (a, b) is eventually deleted.

-Link (a,b) is non-zero length.
+Link (a, b) is non-zero length.
 This means that the node c consequent to a is not the same as b.
-In other words a < c < b. b-Tiara stabilizes to \mathcal{GI} which ensures that a and c are connected.
+In other words a < c < b.
+Note that b-Tiara stabilizes to \mathcal{GI} which ensures that a and c are connected.
 If c and b are not connected, both of them have a grow action enabled that connects them.
-Observe that (a,b) is independent.
+Observe that (a, b) is independent.
 This means that all the right neighbors of a are to the left of b and all the left neighbors of b are to the right of a.
 Moreover, we just showed that there exists a node c such that a < c < b and there are links $c \in a.R$ and $c \in b.L$.
-This means that $trim\ right$ is enabled at a and $trim\ left$ is enabled at b.
-The execution of either action deletes (a,b).
+This means that trim right is enabled at a and trim left is enabled at b.
+The execution of either action deletes (a, b).

-We define the following predicate: $TI \equiv (\forall a, b \in N :: \exists (a, b) \Rightarrow \mathbf{cnsq}(a, b))$
+We define the following predicate: $\mathcal{TI} \equiv (\forall a, b \in N :: \exists (a, b) \Rightarrow \mathbf{cnsq}(a, b))$

-Lemma 10.
-If Tiara starts in a state where it satisfies \mathcal{GI} and \mathcal{SI} , then it stabilizes to \mathcal{TI}
+Lemma 10 If Tiara starts in a state where it satisfies GI and SI, then it stabilizes to TI

-Proof: (outline) The conjunct of \mathcal{GI} and \mathcal{TI} is closed under the execution of b-Tiara.
+Proof: (outline) Observe that the conjunct of \mathcal{GI} and \mathcal{TI} is closed under the execution of b-Tiara.
 Note also that if \mathcal{GI} and \mathcal{SI} are satisfied, then the actions s-Tiara are disabled.
 Hence the closure of \mathcal{TI} .

 Let us consider convergence.
-Since the actions of s-Tiara are disabled, they do not add links to B(N).
-If \mathcal{TI} does not hold, then there is at least one independent link of non-zero length.
-If the graph is connected the grow actions never create an independent link.
+Note that since the actions of s-Tiara are disabled, they do not add links to B(N).
+Observe that if TI does not hold, then there is at least one independent link of non-zero length.
+Note that if the graph is connected the grow actions never create an independent link.
 Consider a computation of b-Tiara that starts in an illegitimate state.
 Let l be the length of the longest independent link.
-Since the state is not legitimate, l > 0.
+Note that since the state is not legitimate, l > 0.
 According to previous discussion, new links of length l do not appear.
-Let (a,b) be the independent link of length l.
-According to Lemma 9, (a,b) is eventually removed.
+Let (a, b) be the independent link of length l.
+According to Lemma 9, (a, b) is eventually removed.
 Thus, all links of length l are eventually removed.
 The lemma can be easily proven by induction on l.